Scott Cochran

-Scott Cochran (born March 21, 1979) is an American football coach who is the special teams coordinator for the Georgia Bulldogs.
-He won eight national championships throughout his coaching career.
-He also worked in the NBA as an assistant strength coach for the New Orleans Hornets.
+Scott Cochran (born March 21, 1979) is an American college football coach who is the head football coach at West Alabama.
+Previously he served as the special teams coordinator and strength and conditioning coach for the Georgia Bulldogs from 2020 to 2023 and the strength and conditioning coach for the Alabama Crimson Tide from 2007 to 2019.
+He has won eight national championships throughout his coaching career.

 Coaching career

 LSU

 Scott began his coaching career at his alma mater Louisiana State University where he served as a graduate assistant from 2001 to 2002.
 In 2003 he was named an assistant strength and conditioning coach for the team and won his first national championship under Nick Saban.

 Hornets

 The New Orleans native began working for his hometown NBA team the Hornets in 2004 as an assistant strength and conditioning coach and remained there until the end of the 2006–07 season.

 Alabama

 In 2007 Scott reunited with Saban and became a part of his inaugural Alabama staff as the team's head strength and conditioning coach.
 There he won an additional five national championships and remained with the team until the end of the 2019 season after growing tension with coach Saban.